Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 If importing goes wrong, most of the time an error will show up and the `HTerrainTextureSet` will not be modified.
 If it succeeded but you are unhappy with the result, it is possible to undo the changes done to the terrain using `Ctrl+Z`.

-Notes:
+!!! note
     - If you need to change something after the first import, you can go back to the importing tool and change settings, then click `Import` again.
     - Importing with this tool will overwrite the whole set each time.
     - The tool does not store the settings anywhere, but it should fill them up as much as it can from existing sets so you shouldn't need to fill everything up again.
     - Custom importers are used as backend in order to support these features automatically, instead of default Godot importers.
 If you need more tinkering, you can take a look at [packed texture importers](#packed-texture-importers).

 ### Texture Sets